AIT-Lablink/lablink-docs-main/source/index.rst

 :doc:`Lablink in a Nutshell <lablink_in_a_nutshell>` gives a brief overview of the main concepts of the AIT Lablink.

-To get your fingers dirty and run a few simple Lablink setups, you can go through the `Lablink examples <https://ait-lablink.readthedocs.io/projects/ait-lablink-examples>`_.
+To get started and run a few simple Lablink setups, you can go through the `Lablink examples <https://ait-lablink.readthedocs.io/en/latest/lablink_in_a_nutshell.html#lablink-examples>`_.

 .. toctree::
    :maxdepth: 2